luisDVA/annotater/README.md

 ### What do my loaded packages do?

-Package tiles from the respective DESCRIPTION files can be added to the load calls.
+Package titles from the respective DESCRIPTION files can be added to the load calls.

 ``` r